 How do I know which fossils I've already found?

 We recommend donating the first of every fossil you find to Blathers - that way you'll fill up your museum quickly.
-However, besides the laborious method of visiting the museum exhibits and checking which ones you have donated, there's an easier way to check which fossils you've found.
+However, there's an easy way to check which fossils you've found, besides the laborious method of visiting the museum exhibits and checking which ones you have donated.

 Head to Resident Services and use the Nook Stop terminal inside.
 Select 'Nook Shopping' and you'll be able to view all the fossils you've ever found in a list.
 Confusingly, they're listed in the Wallpaper and Floorings section, but they're all there: